-The second strand of the literature, to which our paper is related, focusses on a financial amplification mechanism via effects of pecuniary externalities induced by collateral constraints (see Lorenzoni, 2008, Jeanne and Korinek, 2010, 2019, Bianchi 2011, Benigno et al., 2016 & 2023, Schmitt-Grohe and Uribe, 2017, Bianchi and Mendoza, 2018, Davila and Korinek, 2018, or Korinek, 2018).
-A common conclusion drawn in these studies is that the amplification of adverse shocks and welfare losses under potentially binding collateral constraints can be mitigated by macroprudential policies that reduce borrowing (i.e. ex-ante debt taxes), which has established the view that a laissez-faire equilibrium in these types of economies is characterized by overborrowing.
-Like in these studies, we show that macroprudential regulation, i.e. an ex-ante Pigouvian tax on debt, can enhance social welfare and can implement a constraint efficient allocation.
-Within the same class of models, Benigno et al. (2016) show the desirability of ex-post tax on non-tradables that raise the collateral price, and Bianchi (2016) shows that debt reliefs lead to welfare gains, which both relate to our analysis of ex-post policies.
+The second strand of the literature, to which our paper is related, focusses on a financial amplification mechanism via effects of pecuniary externalities induced by collateral constraints (see Lorenzoni, 2008, Jeanne and Korinek, 2010, 2019, Bianchi 2011, Benigno et al., 2016 & 2023, Schmitt-Grohe and Uribe, 2017, Bianchi and Mendoza, 2018, Davila and Korinek, 2018, or Korinek, 2018).14 A common conclusion drawn in these studies is that the amplification of adverse shocks and welfare losses under potentially binding collateral constraints can be mitigated by macroprudential policies that reduce borrowing ex-ante, which has established the view that a laissez-faire equilibrium in these types of economies is characterized by overborrowing.15 Like in these studies, we show that macroprudential regulation can enhance social welfare and can implement a constraint efficient allocation.
+Within the same class of models, Benigno et al. (2016) show the desirability of ex-post taxes on non-tradables that raise the collateral price, and Bianchi (2016) shows that debt reliefs lead to welfare gains, which both relate to our analysis of ex-post policies.
 Using a variant of Jeanne and Korinek's (2010) model where agents internalize collateral services of pledgeable assets, Katagiri et al. (2017) show that an ex-post debt subsidy can implement first best by raising the collateral price via the collateral premium such that the borrowing limit is not binding.
-Schabert (2023) reaffirms this result in two models, with one of them being Davila and Korinek's (2018) model, and further shows that non-state-contingent saving subsidies can outperform ex-ante debt taxes by mitigating distributive effects of pecuniary externalities.
+Schabert (2024) reaffirms this result in two models, with one of them being Davila and Korinek's (2018) model, and further shows that non-state-contingent saving subsidies can outperform ex-ante debt taxes by mitigating distributive effects of pecuniary externalities.
 None of these studies considers monetary policy.

-&lt;sup>14Davila and Korinek (2018) further examine distributive effects - which we adress in Section 6 - in a comprehensive analysis of effects induced by pecuniary externalities based on financial frictions.
+$^{^{14}}$ Davila and Korinek (2018) further examine distributive effects - which we adress in Section 6 - in a comprehensive analysis of effects induced by pecuniary externalities based on financial frictions.

-&lt;sup>15The generality of the latter conclusion has been questioned by Benigno et al. (2013) and Schmitt-Grohe and Uribe (2021).
+15The generality of the latter conclusion has been questioned by Benigno et al. (2013) and Schmitt-Grohe and Uribe (2021).